aardappel/lobster/docs/source/implementation.md

 as described either from the [command line](command_line_usage.html) or [VS Code](vscode_ide.html) / [SublimeText](sublime_ide.html) / [Notepad++](notepadpp_ide.html).

-### OS X & iOS
+### OS X (& iOS)

-Building for either one is easy using the single Xcode project (in `dev/xcode/lobster`) which produces a .app bundle for either platform (the `lobsterapp` and `lobster_ios` targets), or a command line version for OS X (the `lobster` target) placed in the `bin` folder much like Windows.
+You need to first generate the Xcode project using CMake, run `sh build_osx.sh` from the `dev` folder, to generate an Xcode project in the `xcode-cmake` sub-folder.

+Open `dev/xcode-cmake/Lobster.xcodeproj`, ensure `lobster > My Mac` is selected as scheme in the top bar, `Product -> Build for -> Profiling` (to get a Release build), then close if no errors.

+Alternatively from the terminal from the `xcode-cmake` folder:

+`xcodebuild -toolchain clang -configuration Release -target lobster`

+This results in a `bin/lobster` you can use.

-To develop Lobster code on OS X, easiest probably is to use the command line version.
+To develop Lobster code on OS X, use the command line version.
 Many OS X editors support running a command line compiler, e.g.
 VSCode, SublimeText, or Komodo Edit with Tools -\> Run Command.

-Alternatively, you could add your lobster source (and extra data it might need) to the Xcode project, and add it to the build rules such that these are copied to the Resource location in the bundle, then running from Xcode with the main lobster file as command line argument.

-Distribution is currently a bit clumsier.
-You'll need to run lobster to produce a pak file (see [command line](command_line_usage.html)), then make a copy of the bundle, and stick the bytecode file (+data) in the Resource location, and you should have something that can be distributed to users.
-For iOS you can compile using the OS X exe, then run that same pak file using the iOS exe.
+How to turn a Lobster program into an App Bundle for distribution: TBD Need to see how to set this up using CMake.
+You'll likely want to produce
+a pak file (see [command line](command_line_usage.html)) to make sticking this extra data in a bundle easier.

-For iOS be sure to read how to compile to C++ below.
+For iOS be sure to read how to compile to C++ below, since iOS doesn't support in Lobster's default JIT mode.
+How to make the above CMake project work for iOS: TBD.

 ### Linux